ilaydakayan/ilaydakayan/README.md

 - 👀 I’m interested in data analytics
-- 👨‍💻 Currently working on SAS EM and Microsoft Azure
+- 👨‍💻 Currently working on projects on SAS EM and Microsoft Azure
 - 🌱 I’m currently learning Python
 - 📫 How to reach me ilaydakayann@gmail.com